Microsoft Exchange Vulnerability TIME From Detection to Escalation: 20 MINUTES

 Security journey

-With a complete understanding of your unique IT environment, the Arctic Wolf® Concierge Security® Team (CST) provides your team with coverage, security operations expertise, and strategically tailored security recommendations to continuously improve your overall posture.
+The Arctic Wolf Concierge Security Team provides your team with coverage, security operations expertise, and strategically tailored security recommendations to continuously improve your overall posture.

-Arctic Wolf CST initiates vulnerability scan on [Exchange Server].
+Arctic Wolf CST initiates vulnerability scan on [User1] account and reset [Exchange Server].
 The scan identifies missing critical patches dating back 6+ months, including zero-days.

-[Customer] confirms their 3rd party patching tool is malfunctioning.
+[Customer] confirms their third-party patching tool is malfunctioning.

 Arctic Wolf CST delivers script to identify Exchange breaches prior to Arctic Wolf onboarding, and the script identifies Backdoor:ASP/Buonpower.A!dha.